kaylynn234/nhentaio/README.md

 poetry add nhentaio
 ```

-Do note that nhentaio requires recent-ish versions of `aiohttp`, `python-dateuti` and `lxml` to be installed.
+Do note that nhentaio requires recent-ish versions of `aiohttp`, `python-dateutil` and `lxml` to be installed.
 More information can be found in `requirements.txt` or `pyproject.toml`.
 Using Poetry has the advantage of managing venvs and dependencies for you.

 Nhentaio requires Python 3.7 or later.